Here Comes Honey Boo Boo: Post-cancellation

 Upon hearing of the show's cancellation, Vivid Entertainment president Steven Hirsch sent a letter to June Shannon, offering her and her former live-in partner, Mike Thompson, US$1 million to appear in a pornographic film.
 Hirsch stated that the studio's BBW themed productions have become a very popular genre on Vivid.com and VividTV, and he would make the couple's experience "enjoyable" for them both, as well as give them creative input.
 But June refused, explaining, "I have more respect for myself and my kids and my family.
 It ain't happening, not even for a zillion dollars."

 Alana also collaborated with singer/songwriter Adam Barta in 2015, and along with sister Pumpkin, released a song called "Movin' Up," which was met with mixed reviews.
 The music video featured June and Sugar Bear, and amassed millions of views online, which started a viral craze, the "honey boo boo bop", written by Barta.

 June "Mama June" Shannon and Mike "Sugar Bear" Thompson returned to reality television in 2015 as participants of Marriage Boot Camp: Reality Stars 4.
 While the couple were there to work on their marriage, Sugar Bear ultimately revealed his infidelities to June.

-In 2017 June launched her own reality series on We TV called Mama June: From Not to Hot, produced and co-starring her manager, Gina Rodriguez, as well as Alana, Sugar Bear, and Lauryn.
+In 2017, June launched her own reality series on We TV called Mama June: From Not to Hot, produced and co-starring her manager, Gina Rodriguez, as well as Alana, Sugar Bear, and Lauryn.

+In 2018, Alana competed in the lone season of ABC's Dancing with the Stars: Juniors.
+She and her partner, Tristan Ianiero, were eliminated in week four.

 In 2021, Alana and Mama June competed on the sixth season of The Masked Singer as the "Beach Ball".